-The mansion began as a one-story simple brick farm house set on 300 acres.
-The land was purchased using money given to John and his wife Ann, the daughter of Cincinnati founder Captain William Lytle, in celebration of their wedding.
-In 1812, the house was enlarged with a grand three-story addition in the Federal style, a choice that expressed the family's commitment to an independent fledgling democratic nation.
+Federal Hill began as a one-story simple brick farm house set on 300 acres, speculated to have been constructed in 1795.
+The land was purchased using a gift of money given to John and his wife Ann, the daughter of Cincinnati founder Captain William Lytle, in celebration of their wedding.
+In 1812, the house was enlarged with a three-story addition in the Federal style, a choice that expressed the family's political commitment to an independent fledgling democratic nation.

-Federal Hill was originally a modest one-story dwelling with no cellar constructed circa 1800.
+Federal Hill was originally a modest one-story dwelling with no cellar constructed around the turn of the 19th century.
 The interior consists of two rooms in a "saddle-bag" floor plan, a large kitchen, and an atypical attached smokehouse.

 CONSTRUCTING THE MANSION

 In 1812, John Rowan commissioned the construction of a three-story addition to Federal Hill's original farm dwelling.
-The original house became the rear ell of the mansion, creating a unique floor plan.
+The original house became the rear ell of the mansion, and the three-story addition was completed in 1818.